 We expanded the definition of "Retirement" for purposes of accelerated vesting of equity awards granted beginning in 2014.
-The expanded definition includes a termination of employment upon the attainment of age

-- n 55 and completion of 10 years of service (in addition to the former Retirement definition, which was based upon to the attainment of age 65 and the completion of five years of service); and We adopted a compensation recoupment policy that would apply in the event of a restatement of the - n Company's financial statements due to material non-compliance with financial reporting requirements under the securities laws.
+The expanded definition includes a termination of employment upon the attainment of age 55 and completion of 10 years of service (in addition to the former Retirement definition, which was based upon to the attainment of age 65 and the completion of five years of service); and n Company's financial statements due to material non-compliance with financial reporting requirements under the securities laws.